“There are those who look at things the way they are and ask why? I dream of things that never were, and ask why not?”

 – Robert Kennedy

 Do you feel like your organization is stuck in a valley?
 Are you struggling with funding cuts, more demands for services with less resources, more demands from funders, the shift to outcomes-based funding, or how to recruit and retain the top talent you desperately need to achieve your mission?
-If so, you are like the majority of the nonprofit and government leaders I speak with on a daily basis.
+If so, you are like the majority of the leaders who want nonprofit and government success, that I speak with on a daily basis.

 The good news is that as an organizational leader it is your choice whether to stay in your valley or seek the next peak.
 You can choose to be a victim of the great recession and changing shifts in our society and ask “why” or you can dream and achieve a new and better future.
 Based on the principles found in Spencer Johnson’s book, Peaks and Valleys, adopting these three strategies will help you lead your government and nonprofit’s journey to the next peak quickly and stay at that peak longer.